 This trace formalism enables the analyst to conduct a hierarchical analysis of the activity.
-Event instances can be seen as hierarchically organized because some event instances represent lower-level events and other represent more general events.
+Event instances form a hierarchy where higher-level events are temporal patterns of lower-level events.
 The ontology also defines a hierarchy because some event classes are sub-classes of others.
 Notably, these two hierarchies are different because lower-level event instances do not necessarily belong to a sub-class of the class of higher-level event instances.